kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 - Wolf, Margery. *Women in Chinese Society*.
 Acls History E Book Project, 2008.
 - Yen, Hsiao-pei.
 “Body Politics, Modernity and National Salvation: The Modern Girl and the New Life Movement.” *Asian Studies Review* 29, no. 2 (2005): 165–86.
 - Ying, Hu.
 “Qiu Jin’s Nine Burials: The Making of Historical Monuments and Public Memory.” *Modern Chinese Literature and Culture* 19, no. 1 (2007): 138–91.
+- Zarrow, Peter.
+“He Zhen and Anarcho-Feminism in China.” *The Journal of Asian Studies* 47, no. 4 (1988): 796–813.

 \pagebreak